Doctoral Program Requirements

 DISTRIBUTION COURSES

-Doctoral students must complete at least four graduate lecture courses from the approved distribution course lists, including at least one from each of Artificial Intelligence and Applications, Systems, and Theory areas, and the fourth from any of these three approved lists.
+Doctoral students must complete at least four graduate lecture courses from the approved distribution course lists, including at least one from each of the Artificial Intelligence and Applications, Systems and Theory lists, and the fourth from any of these three approved lists.
 The currently approved distribution courses are as follows:

 Area Approved Courses